Head of Research

 Executive Coordinator

-Giulia Lallo is currently working at LUXEM as Executive Coordinator.
-She was enrolled as PHE Teacher Assistant at Kaust School (Saudi Arabia) to support, lead and supervise Middle and High school student during classes and physical activities.
+Giulia Lallo was LUXEM Executive Coordinator between 2022 and 2024.
+She supported research projects progression and laboratory management, facilitating logistics and providing assistance to all LUXEM Team members.
+Previously, Giulia was a PHE Teacher Assistant at Kaust School (Saudi Arabia) to support, lead and supervise Middle and High school student during classes and physical activities.
 She also worked as Specialist Teacher Assistant at Kaust School (Saudi Arabia).
 Her position focused on re-enforcing and developing communication skills among students and teachers, specifically through a safe and diverse environment.
 She developed a strong curiosity and connection regarding learning environment, multi-cultural and international working space.

 Charles Schrepferman Bevis, Ph.D. in Physics